#43: The more beautiful and pure a thing is, the more satisfying it is to corrupt it.

 - It was heavily implied that she had been damaged by rejection like before she met the Titans and Slade used that knowledge to manipulate the situation and plant the seeds of doubt in her mind.

-- In "Putting Your Hoof Down," Iron Will inadvertently accomplishes what Discord could not: make Fluttershy take a level in jerkass through words alone.
+- In "Putting Your Hoof Down," Iron Will inadvertently accomplishes what Discord could not: give Fluttershy the Jerkass Ball through words alone.
 After attending an assertiveness seminar when her friends point out how much of a pushover she is, the self-titled "New Fluttershy" starts resorting to physical confrontations with pretty much everyone she sees, including Pinkie Pie and Rarity, who she thinks want her to go back to being a pushover when they really just want her back to her kind old self.
 It's only after she sends the two running away in tears with a scathing "The Reason You Suck" Speech that she realizes what monster she's become, so she finds much kinder yet still effective ways of asserting herself.

 - In the first season of Young Justice, Miss Martian was so sweet and innocent that it got on the nerves of some fans.
 In the second season (which takes place a few years later) she's become a little overly fond of using her powers to put bad guys into permanent comas.
 Her boyfriend, Superboy, finds out about this and gets upset, but he really becomes disgusted with her when she attempts (but fails) to erase his memories of it.